halkyonio/operator/README.md

 #### Deploy on OCP4

-Log on to an ocp4 cluster as a cluster-admin role user Deploy the `OperatorSource` in order to install from `Quay.io/app` the bundle of the operator
+Log on to an ocp4 cluster as a cluster-admin role user.

+Deploy the `OperatorSource` in order to install from `Quay.io/app` the bundle of the operator.

     oc apply -f deploy/olm-catalog/operator.source.yaml -n openshift-marketplace

 Next, subscribe to the `operator` by clicking on the button `install` of the `Component operatror` that you can select from the screen
 `operatorhub`.

 Wait a few moment and check if the pod of the operator has been created under the `openshift-operators` namespace.

     oc get -n openshift-operators pods
     NAME                                  READY     STATUS    RESTARTS   AGE